After-Shock/Cloudbox-wiki/Plex-Autoscan.md

-To read more about Plex Autoscan, see https://github.com/l3uddz/unionfs_cleaner.
+To learn more about Plex Autoscan, see https://github.com/l3uddz/unionfs_cleaner.

 ---